Search for Pattern in a Data Frame Character Column

 selection helpers.

-The output may be ordered by the values of selected columns using the syntax of arrange()
+The output may be ordered by the values of selected columns using the syntax of arrange(),

-including use of across()
+including use of across() or pick() to select columns with

-> (see examples).
+<tidy-select> (see examples).

 Examples